kireyn/BurpSuite101/README.md

 Spider

-Spidering will find you all the linked content: Pages,scripts and images.
+Spidering will find you all the linked content: Pages,scripts and images

-Content discovery is finding unlinked content by either guesing or brute force.
+Content discovery is finding unlinked content by either guesing or brute force

+Scanner

+Automatically scan and  fuzz all traffic for common vulnerabilities

 Burp Intruder

+Set up robust, automated/scripted testing easily

+"Fuzz" parameters, paths, etc, etc

+Bruteforce Passwords

+Content discovery with lists

+Iterating ID's, etc, etc

+++

+Burp Reapeter

+Replay requests quickly and  from any tool inside of Burp

+Perform manual testing

 Useful Burp Suite Extensions